Camera tips to help capture the perfect aurora shots.

 - THE LENSES: Use a lens with an aperture of f3.5g or better (the lower the number, the faster the lens).
-A speedy lens will maximize contrast by allowing in more light on dark nights.
-Get all of the Aurora with a wide-angle lens (24-35mm) or an ultra-wide angle (10.5-21mm).
+A speedy lens maximizes the contrast by allowing more light on dark nights.
+Capture the entire landscape with a wide-angle (24-35mm) or an ultra-wide angle lens (10.5-21mm).

 - FILM SPEED AND ISO EQUIVALENT: For best results, use a film (or ISO equivalent in digital cameras) of 200 or 400.
 Set a longer exposure at ISO 200.
-From there, you can experiment with different speeds to discover that perfect shot.
+You can then experiment with different speeds until you capture the perfect shot.

-- SNAPPING THE SHOT: You’ll need a sturdy tripod and a good shutter release cable that can stand up to the cold.
-Pick your location.
-An interesting and a typical foreground will really add interest and scale to your photograph.
+- SNAPPING THE SHOT: You’ll need a sturdy tripod and a good shutter release cable that can withstand bitterly cold temperatures.
+Be sure to choose your location carefully, as an interesting foreground will enhance and add context to your shots.